Projects

 Our new online book on Data Science

-Below are people with whom I have the chance to work currently on these three research projects: Dependence Measures, (Neuro)Imaging Genetics and Internet of Things.
+Below are researchers with whom I have the chance to work currently on the following research projects: Dependence Measures, (Neuro)Imaging Genetics and Internet of Things.

 Faculty

-minipic Spiridon Penev Dependence Measures, Internet of Things
+minipic Professor Spiridon Penev Dependence Measures, Internet of Things

-minipic Pavlo Mozharovskyi (Neuro) Imaging Genetics, Internet of Things
+minipic Professor Pavlo Mozharovskyi (Neuro) Imaging Genetics, Internet of Things

 PhD Students